EthanIrby8/Final-Project-CPE646/README.md

 ### Compile and Run

 Each model is saved to a HDF5 file, thanks to Keras.
+HDF stands for Hierarchical Data Format.
+HDF5 uses a file directory to organize data within that file and ensure long-term access to the large amounts of data stored within the file.
 Loading a model on your own machine just requires you to have tensorflow and keras installed.
 Versions of tensorflow >= 1.14.0 will work just fine.

 Each model has been saved using tensorflow's model.save method.
 The model's weights, architecture, and training configuration has all been stored in one file.
 Any access to re-create the original code is not required to load model.

 Here are quick and easy steps to follow:
 1) Import necessary libraries
 2) new_model = tf.keras.models.load_model("Model 1-32x3-CNN_v2.hdf5") or ('Model 2-32x3-DNN.hdf5')
+3) new_model.summary() # View the layers and parameters of either model

+And that's it!
+Train or make predictions on images of your choosing.